eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 ## Requirements

-* Polling and event notification approach shall both be possible
+* Polling and event notification approach shall both be possible for service discovery

 ### Considerations and use-cases